Owl Medicine

 I’m married to Karl and together we have three sons, who have essentially grown into remarkable young men.
 For the most part, Karl and I have shared the path of exploring our spirituality, which has been a great gift and a huge source of adventure, camaraderie, and inspiration throughout our married life.
 Whenever possible, we’ve included our sons in our explorations, for really, at least to Karl and me, figuring out why we are here, what it all means, and how we can be of greatest service has been the core of our marriage.
 Our hardest times have been when we got caught up in the material world or lost sight of what gives us the greatest joy and means the most to us.
 Of course we would share that quest with our sons!

-For instance, both Karl and our middle son, Maximus, are also full mesa carriers in the Inkan tradition (as am I), although they do not routinely see people for healing sessions.
-Nevertheless, they both went through the two year training and additional Master’s classes for certification as Healing the Light Body practitioners, thus permitting us to share a fundamental understanding and appreciation of this tradition, which is precious.
+For instance, both my husband Karl and our middle son, Maximus, are also full mesa carriers in the Inkan tradition (as am I).
+They both went through the two year training and additional Master’s classes for certification as Healing the Light Body practitioners, thus permitting us to share a fundamental understanding and appreciation of this tradition, which is precious.

 Of course, that’s not to say it’s always been easy for the kids (or us) to follow this spiritual path as a family.
-Our eldest son, Karl (D.), takes great pleasure in relating how “scarred” he is from participating in an inipi (Native North American sweatlodge ceremony) when he was 13 or so and had to exit the lodge on hands and knees behind a middle-aged woman who was naked (save for the towel wrapped around her)!
-Perhaps that explains why he always likes to be "first" in his life experiences and adventures.
+Our eldest son, Karl (D.), took great pleasure in relating how “scarred” he was from participating in an inipi (Native North American sweatlodge ceremony) when he was 13 or so and had to exit the lodge on hands and knees behind a middle-aged woman who was naked (save for the towel wrapped around her)!
+Perhaps that explains why he always liked to be “first” in his life experiences and adventures.
 Being a follower can have its drawbacks.
-Certainly, he blazes his own unique path.
+Certainly, he blazed his own unique path.
+True to form, Karl’s path included being the first in our nuclear family to explore life beyond death of the body.
+He continues to be one of my greatest teachers and dearest allies.
+You can read more about Karl’s life and the Despacho Ceremony we held in his honor.

 Even our youngest son, Sage, has experienced his own unique initiation into the shamanic ways, with his path distinctly linked to the Irish/Celtic traditions.
 His innate resonance with the Irish/Celtic Way was first uncovered in a workshop with Tom Cowan, and later fully initiated on the sacred ground of Tara in County Meath, Ireland, under the auspices of John Cantwell.